 BILOU tags exactly, but only the

 entity type tags on a per token basis.
 For location entity like “near Alexanderplatz” we

 expect the labels

 LOC LOC instead of the BILOU-based

-Our approach is more lenient when it comes to evaluation, as it rewards partial extraction and does not punish the splitting of entities.
-For example, given the aforementioned entity “near Alexanderplatz” and a system that extracts “Alexanderplatz”, our approach rewards the extraction of “Alexanderplatz” and punishes the missed out word “near”.
+Our approach is more lenient when it comes to evaluation, as it rewards partial extraction and does not penalize the splitting of entities.
+For example, given the aforementioned entity “near Alexanderplatz” and a system that extracts “Alexanderplatz”, our approach rewards the extraction of “Alexanderplatz” and penalizes the missed out word “near”.

 The BILOU-based approach, however, would label this as a complete failure since it expects Alexanderplatz

 to be labeled as a last token in an entity (

 L-LOC) instead of a single token entity (

 U-LOC).
 Note also that